Concentration in Women's and Gender Studies

-The graduate certificate in Women’s Studies is offered through the Women’s Studies Program and jointly based in the Dedman Graduate Program and the Perkins School of Theology.
-It is an interdisciplinary graduate-level certificate designed to enhance the lives of students, both female and male, by facilitating the integration of theories about gender and knowledge about the roles and achievements of women, both past and present, in the global society.
+Concentration in Women’s and Gender Studies is offered through the Women’s Studies Program and jointly based in the Dedman Graduate Program and the Perkins School of Theology.
+It is a concentration designed to enhance the lives of students, both female and male, by facilitating the integration of theories about gender and knowledge about the roles and achievements of women, both past and present, in the global society.
 The courses are designed to provide comparative and historical perspectives on women, gender and feminism.
 The certificate program draws upon courses from a variety of disciplines; including anthropology; history; literary studies; media and film; and theology.

 1. Formal registration for the certificate through SMU Dedman College and/or the Perkins School of Theology registrar.
 This shall include a proposed program plan for completion of the certificate developed with an adviser from the office of the Women’s Studies program or a Perkins adviser.

 2. An Advanced Feminist Theory course.
 This course will include the “classic” literature from feminist, womanist and mujerista perspectives and address current theoretical issues across relevant disciplines.
 The course will be taught in rotation by interested faculty associated with the Women’s Studies Program and Perkins School of Theology.